WestDRI/wgpages/content/pythonhpc.md

   error in case of problems

-Let's add `parallel=True` to our decorator and change `range(1,n+1)` to `prange(1,n+1)` - it'll be subdividing loops into pieces to pass them to multiple CPU cores.
+Let's add `parallel=True` to our decorator and change `range(1,n+1)` to `prange(1,n+1)` - it'll be subdividing loops into pieces to pass them to multiple CPU cores via multithreading.
 On my 8-core laptop the runtime goes down to 0.341 seconds -- a further ~2X improvement ...
 This is not so impressive ...

 It turns out there is quite a bit of overhead with subdividing loops, starting/stopping threads and orchestrating everything.
 If instead of $10^8$ we consider $10^{10}$ terms, a single thread processes this in